Skip to Main Content

 High blood pressure and life insurance

 • Influence of age: Older insurance applicants – those in their 50s and 60s or above – may see more leniency in rates associated with higher blood pressure numbers.
 Many life insurers will issue regular policies to this group even if their blood pressures are elevated.
-Keep in mind that, the older you are, the more you will pay for life insurance in general, though.
+Keep in mind that the older you are, the more you will pay for life insurance in general, though.

 • General health matters: Life insurance companies will consider high blood pressure in the broader context of your overall health.
 Lifestyle factors such as exercise, diet and weight will be assessed, and good results can mitigate against the risk of your high blood pressure.
 Non-smoking, in particular, will generally be a very significant factor in determining risk.

 For the most part, those with high blood pressure — particularly when coupled with otherwise good health — can purchase the same policies as others.
 The primary difference between a high-blood-pressure policyholder and one with normal readings would be reflected in the rates.
+Life insurance with high blood pressure may be pricier than coverage purchased without any health challenges, but by shopping around, you should be able to find a reasonably priced policy.

 Whole life insurance